mgershovitz/Back-End-Management-tool-in-progress-1/README.md

 4. Basic front-end design for the web

 Next things we need to do:
-1. implement Register new nurse.
+1. Implement register new nurse.
-2. insert data to hospital collection
+2. Insert data to hospital collection
-3. implement user and department methods
+3. Implement user and department methods

 POC:
 Login to the system by: